-activities are activities for which low-carbon alternatives are not vet available and among others have greenhouse gas emission levels corresponding to the best performance.
+activities are activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.

-- Taxonomy-aligned (no fossil gas & nuclear) - Non Taxonomyaligned
+- Taxonomy-aligned (no fossil gas & nuclear) - Non Taxonomy-aligned

 - For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures.

-As the Fund does not commit to making sustainable investments aligned with the EU Taxonomy, the proportion of sovereign bonds in the Fund's portfolio will not impact the proportion of sustainable investments aligned with the EU Taxonomy included in the graph. - What is the minimum share of investments in transitional and enabling activities?
+As the Fund does not commit to making sustainable investments aligned with the FU - As the Fund does not commit to making sustainable investments aligned with the EU Taxonomy, the proportion of sovereign bonds in the Fund's portfolio will not impact the proportion of sustainable investments aligned with the EU Taxonomy included in the graph.

+What is the minimum share of investments in transitional and enabling activities?